 - Store in a glass container in the refrigerator for 2 to 3 days or freeze.
 When frozen, it is easier to add them to warm meals as a finishing flavor or even add to green smoothies for extra nutrient power

+You can use a food processor or blender.
 A food processor will make a chunky sauce and a blender will make a smooth, creamy sauce.
 You can choose based on your preference, the dish you are using it for, or the available tools.
 At one point, while traveling, I only had my Nutribullet available, so I made my sauces more creamy.

 I love the Nutribullet because it’s small and I can make small quantities.
 When it comes to a food processor, is harder to make small quantities if your food processor is too big.
 But one of those small, basic food processors will work perfectly.